-At USA Fibroid Centers our fibroid specialists offer a non-surgical treatment for uterine fibroids called Uterine Fibroid Embolization (UFE).
-This innovative procedure is performed by an interventional radiologist in our outpatient clinics, without the need for a hospital stay or a long recovery period.
+At USA Fibroid Centers, our fibroid specialists offer a non-surgical treatment for uterine fibroids called Uterine Fibroid Embolization (UFE).
+This proven procedure is performed by an interventional radiologist in our outpatient clinics, without the need for a hospital stay or a lengthy recovery period.
 Patients receive a light sedative, and the procedure begins with a small incision in the groin area.
 An ultrasound is then used to guide a catheter through the incision and into the uterine artery supplying blood to the fibroids.
 Once the artery has been located, tiny particles flow through the catheter and block the blood supply to the fibroid.
 This causes the fibroid to shrink and eventually die.

-The UFE procedure is attractive to many women because it does not involve surgery and it allows women to keep their uterus intact.
+The UFE procedure is attractive to many women because it does not involve surgery, allowing women to keep their uterus intact.
 Many of our patients can expect to start seeing results within the first month following treatment — fibroid pain and symptoms should decrease, and women may experience a shorter menstrual cycle.